This is an easy one, book your seat on the window side.

 But be aware that a couple of window seats on the emergency exit row have bulky doors which will protrude into leg room space.

-And look in Seat Guru about seats which do not have other seats in front of them.
+Take a look into Seat Guru about seats which do not have other seats in front of them.

 But don't book the seat right behind the Galley.